 A testable set of functions.
 Testing and conformance may be addressed outside 3GPP by an appropriate MRP or Industry forum.

-Guidelines and examples to make use of the functionalities
+Guidelines and examples to make use of this set functionalities

 A general initial idea on how to define media service enablers are documented below:

-bundle functions that may be defined in 3GPP (for example a codec) and/or may reference technologies defined outside of 3GPP, for example in MPEG or Khronos, and may provide relevant subsets and profiles of those
+combine functions defined in 3GPP (for example a codec) and/or may reference technologies defined outside of 3GPP, for example in MPEG or Khronos, and provide relevant subsets and profiles of those

-include mandatory and recommended functions.
-Define capability negotiation for optional functions
+include mandatory, recommended and optional functions.
+Define signaling and capability negotiation for all functions

-include other 3GPP-defined Media Service Enablers, and may provide relevant subsets and profiles of those

-provide requirements for client and network functions, as needed
+specify requirements for client and network functions, as needed

 may include relevant functions such as QoE metrics and KPIs

-In order to establish the above concept in 3GPP, a clear set of guidelines and requirements for Media Service Enablers is needed.
+In order to establish the above concept in 3GPP, a clear set of guidelines and requirements for Media Service Enabler specifications is needed.

 4 Objective

-This study item defines Media Service Enablers, and provides guidelines and references defining common specification aspects
+The objective of the study item is the definition of 5G Media Service Enablers, which includes among others

 Define the principal properties of Media Service Enablers